-Hunger is a death sentence for millions of children – the hidden reason so many die.
-Nearly a third of children under five who die lose their lives because they can’t get the food they need.
+Hunger is the largest single contributor to child mortality worldwide and is responsible for nearly half (45%) of deaths in children under five.
 Our world has enough food for everyone – no child should die because they can’t get enough to eat.
 Yet millions are born into hunger and ultimately it’s why they die.
 We're fighting to end this scandal.

 What we're doing to reduce hunger